t3mr0i/QuizWorld/LOADING_SPINNER_FIX.md

-# QuizWorld Loading Spinner Fix
+# Quizaru Loading Spinner Fix

 ## Issue Description
-The QuizWorld application was showing a loading spinner immediately upon startup, preventing users from accessing the welcome screen and main functionality.
+The Quizaru application was showing a loading spinner immediately upon startup, preventing users from accessing the welcome screen and main functionality.

 ## Root Causes Identified